-- Footwear (shoes/trainers/sandals) for all drivers shall fit around the heel of the foot - no flip flops - Clothing shall be kept in a clean condition, free from holes and rips - Words or graphics on any clothing shall not be of an offensive or suggestive nature which might offend - Tops must cover the midriff and shoulders - > Trousers shall be full length, while shorts shall be knee length - No headwear, other than for religious purposes, or other items which cover the head or face shall be worn, other than when a uniform is worn for a special occasion. - > Offensive tattoo's must be covered, either by clothing or band aid - Sportswear, e.g. football/rugby kits, track suits and beach wear shall not be worn, other than sports tops, which can be worn during significant sporting occasions, e.g. World Cup/Six Nations Rugby - Skirts shall be no shorter than knee length

-Hackney Carriage and Private Hire Licensing Policy (DRAFT November 2016)
+- Footwear (shoes/trainers/sandals) for all drivers shall fit around the heel of the foot no flip flops - Clothing shall be kept in a clean condition, free from holes and rips - Words or graphics on any clothing shall not be of an offensive or suggestive nature which might offend - Tops must cover the midriff and shoulders so that no skin is visible on the body - Trousers shall be full length, while shorts shall be knee length - No headwear, other than for religious purposes (skull caps or turbans), or other items which cover the head or face shall be worn, other than when a uniform is worn for a special occasion. - No earmuffs or scarfs shall be worn as to cover the face - Offensive tattoos must be covered, either by clothing or band aid - Sportswear, e.g. football/rugby kits, track suits, lycra and beach wear shall not be worn. - Skirts shall be no shorter than knee length lackney Carriage and Private Hire Licensing Poli icy (March 2022) ,